CoJaques/CoJaques/README.md

 CS Student at HEIG Yverdon

 ## About Me
-- 📚 Currently an embedded computer systems student at HEIG Yverdon.
+- 📚 Currently a CS student at HEIG Yverdon.
 - 💻 Passionate about programming, embedded systems, and application development.
 - 🌐 Love exploring new ideas and working on interesting projects.